Hitpig!

 Hitpig! is a 2024 animated comedy film directed by Cinzia Angelini and David Feiss.
 The film comes from an original story by Berkeley Breathed, rooted from his 2008 children's book Pete & Pickles.
 Breathed also wrote the screenplay alongside Dave Rosenbaum and Tyler Werrin.
 Produced by Aniventure and animated by Cinesite, the film features the voices of Jason Sudeikis, Lilly Singh, Rainn Wilson, Anitta, RuPaul, Hannah Gadsby and Charlie Adler.

-Hitpig! was released in North America on 1 November 2024.
+Hitpig! was released in North America on 1 November 2024, and was released in the United Kingdom and Ireland on 24 April 2026.

 Plot

-Hitpig is an anthropomorphic pig whom bounty hunter Big Bertha raised to retrieve lost pets and return them to their owners.
+Hitpig is an anthropomorphic pig whom elderly bounty hunter Big Bertha raised to retrieve lost pets and return them to their owners.
 When Bertha gets eaten by a crocodile, Hitpig is left traumatized from the event, but continues Bertha's work, taking on high-profile runaway animals for cash rewards.

 One night, an elephant named Pickles escapes from the custody of the Leapin' Lord of the Leotard, a wealthy but unsuccessful Las Vegas showman, with the help of animal rights activist Letícia dos Anjos.
 Upon discovering Pickles' escape, the Leapin' Lord contacts Hitpig to capture Pickles before a big show he intends to open within a couple of days.
 Hitpig accepts his offer upon hearing about the million-dollar bounty.

 Pickles is taken by Letícia to London, with the intent of transferring Pickles to India to find her family.
 Hitpig manages to track down Pickles and earns her trust when she mistakes Hitpig to be an ally of Letícia.
 However, Hitpig's catchvan gets towed, so the two are forced to take a flight back to Las Vegas.
 On the plane, Hitpig is spotted by Letícia, and the two engage in a dart battle over Pickles, who mistakenly opens the back door of the plane.
 Hitpig and Pickles are ejected from the plane and land at a roadside motel.
 The pair builds a makeshift vehicle to get back to Las Vegas, but they divert from the road when a hot air balloon festival distracts Pickles, forcing Hitpig to chase after her.
 They settle on using a hot air balloon as another means of transportation.

 The two end up in San Francisco, where they crash land on the set of a cooking game show.
 Pickles helps Hitpig win by using her trunk as a hand after he breaks his.
 Developing complicated feelings towards Pickles, Hitpig has a dream about Bertha, who explains to him that helping others was the rewarding part of bounty hunting.
 Hitpig then saves Pickles from drowning in a flooded house by breathing into her trunk.